-Last year, 5,376 people used QuoteWizard to compare auto insurance quotes in North Dakota from top companies, and find the cheapest rates.
+Last year, 5,376 people used QuoteWizard to compare auto insurance quotes in North Dakota from multiple companies.

 These are the most common vehicles owned by North Dakota drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the most common car insurance companies reported by QuoteWizard users living in the state of North Dakota.
 Out of the 5,376 North Dakota drivers that used QuoteWizard to request insurance quotes last year, 633 had no car insurance.